WESTERN HORSE RIDING

 Why You Need To Know the Difference Between English and Western Riding

-Difference Between English and Western RidingWhen You first become interested in a horse and riding, you will need to make a choice of which horse riding style you wish to pursue.
+Difference Between English and Western RidingWhen You first become interested in horse riding, you will need to make a choice of which horse riding style you wish to pursue.

 There is a difference between English riding and Western Riding.
 You will need to know how English riding vs Western Riding is.
 Then you will be able to make a much better, informed decision.